15 NYC Bars Where You Can Meet New PeopleWhere to go when you feel like asking strangers if they “come here often.”

 If you find yourself asking why they have both disco balls AND paper lanterns, you don't understand the true appeal of Industry Bar.
 Is it gaudy?
 Yes.
 But if a gay bar is too sharply dressed, can you really trust its true intentions?
 Who really financed this place, anyway?
 Saturdays are the right night to be here—it’s a great, energetic crowd with very high odds of meeting someone new.

-We’re not going to make any promises, but there’s a pretty good chance that you will leave the Happiest Hour with someone’s number.
-It has a retro 1950’s thing happening, so when you walk inside, you feel like you’ve been transported back to a time when meeting people actually happened IRL.
-And if all else fails, know that there’s a bangin’ burger waiting for you as the best kind of consolation prize.
+We’re not going to make any promises, but there’s a decent chance you'll leave this West Village bar with someone’s number.
+Happiest Hour has a retro 1950s theme, so when you walk inside, you feel like you’ve been transported back to a time when meeting people actually happened in real life.
+If all else fails, there’s an excellent burger waiting for you as the best kind of consolation prize.

 The Penrose is one of the best places on the Upper East Side to meet people whose names you forget mid-conversation.
 A cross between a pub and a nice cabin you'd find upstate, this spacious bar is pretty much the neighborhood clubhouse, and it’s usually filled with folks who really want you to know that they played sports in college.
 It has a good selection of beer and cocktails, as well as an expansive menu with everything from steak frites to fish tacos.